harvesthill/reddit-wiki-archive/steroids/trestolone.md

 ###g.
 Birth Control

-* MENT is 12× more suppressive than Testosterone and is under development by USG and university research partners as a rapidly-reversible male oral or implant-based contraceptive.
+* MENT is 12× more suppressive than Testosterone and is was under development as a rapidly-reversible male oral or implant-based contraceptive.
+All studies were halted in 2013 without a clear cause.

-* Check this excellent Program Overview on MENT from the [Population Council](https://www.popcouncil.org/research/ment-subdermal-implants-for-men).

 #### Contraceptive Studies